jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

 `inlineCachingForCalculatorApplicationRegionsConfigurer` bean
 definition.

-SBDG provides the `InlineCachingRegionConfigurer` class used in the bean definition to configure and enable the caches (a.k.a. as Regions in VMware GemFire terminology) with *Inline Caching* behavior.
+[spring-boot-gemfire-name] provides the `InlineCachingRegionConfigurer` class used in the bean definition to configure and enable the caches (a.k.a. as Regions in [vmware-gemfire-name] terminology) with *Inline Caching* behavior.

 The Configurer’s job is to configure the appropriate Spring Data (SD) *Repository* used as a Region’s `CacheLoader` for "*read-through*"